WHO CAN VOTE IN THE GENERAL ELECTION?

 - Sinn Féin;

-- Anti Austerity Alliance – People Before Profit (joint party for election purposes);
+- Anti Austerity Alliance – People Before Profit (joint party for election purposes in 2016);

 - Renua Ireland;